 For example, they readily accommodate classic cars, which might only be driven a week out of every month, by offering flexible lay-up periods.
 Most of them let you choose your mechanic; retain salvage and cover classic car modifications that would cause a headache for mainstream insurance companies.

-Should I use modified car agreed value or market value?
+Should I use modified car insurance with agreed value or market value?

 When you look for modified car insurance, you need to decide whether you want market or agreed value cover.

 - Market value.
 A market value policy pays you the car’s current market value, subject to depreciation, at the time of a claim.
 The replacement value of the vehicle will fluctuate with market conditions.
 A modified car insured under market value is almost always under-insured, and not covered for its actual value.
 Insurers rarely use market value for modified or classic cars.